 Started in 2007 by Sally Bergesen, Oiselle is an online running apparel shop with more in mind than outfitting the buffest bods.
 After raising two children, Bergesen decided to end her hiatus from competitive running and get back into serious training.
 When she went to running shops to buy a new pair of shorts, she was dismayed by the athletic clothes out there for women.
 “Too poofy, too baggy, too high-waisted, and all wrong in the color department” she says.

-So when it became time to show her clothes during Fashion Week, Oiselle skipped the super-models and put real-world athletes on the catwalk.
+So when it came time to show her clothes during Fashion Week, Oiselle skipped the super-models and put real-world athletes on the catwalk.
 (And not just the super-svelte ones, either.)
-Professional hammer-thrower Britney Henry strutted right down that stage at 6’8, 165 pounds.
+Professional hammer-thrower Britney Henry (pictured above) strutted right down that stage at 6’8, 165 pounds.
 And she rocked it.

 But it was important to Bergensen that her company help women develop strength in more than just their muscles, and in women outside of their team of athletes.
-She reached out to Christy Turlington Burns after discovering her work with Every Mother Counts, a charity dedicated to making pregnancy and childbirth safe for mothers worldwide—from Haiti to Florida.
+She reached out to former supermodel Christy Turlington Burns after discovering her work with Every Mother Counts (EMC), a charity dedicated to making pregnancy and childbirth safe for mothers everywhere, from Haiti to Florida.

-In addition to encouraging runners to fundraise for the charity, Oiselle created the EMC Collection; 40 percent of the proceeds on this apparel line are given directly to the charity.
+In addition to encouraging runners to fundraise for the charity, Oiselle created the EMC Collection, where 40 percent of the apparel line’s proceeds are given directly to the charity.

 Oiselle’s track record sounds great for a do-gooder.
 After all, it includes giving away profits to charity, forgoing willowy fashion models for women whose bodies are trained to hurl ten pound weights for a living, and assembling a team of runners whose best attributes are not just their speed, but their passion.
 But are these kinds of companies something Wall Street’s going to get excited about investing in?
 Not historically.
 So how’s this whole “let’s make the world a better place for women” thing working for the bottom line?